-A GPS disciplined 10 MHz frequency standardDesigned by Geppetto Electronics, Ships from United States of America
+A GPS disciplined 10 MHz frequency standardDesigned by Geppetto Electronics in United States of America

 What is it?
 This is a GPS disciplined high precision oven controlled crystal oscillator.
 It has a short-term Allan deviation specification of < 1e-11 @ 𝜏 1s, which means that most of the time the f...Read More…